pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "RecordSourcedFieldGrid" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class RecordSourcedFieldGrid extends RevRecordSourcedFieldGrid<RenderValue.TypeId, RenderValue.Attribute.TypeId, AdaptedRevgridBehavioredGridSettings, AdaptedRevgridBehavioredColumnSettings, GridField> {
+export class RecordSourcedFieldGrid extends RevRecordSourcedFieldGrid<TextFormattableValue.TypeId, TextFormattableValue.Attribute.TypeId, AdaptedRevgridBehavioredGridSettings, AdaptedRevgridBehavioredColumnSettings, GridField> {
 }

 // Warning: (ae-missing-release-tag) "RecordsPublisherSubscriptionDataItem" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)